StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

 ## Abstract

 This standard is an extension of [EIP-20](./eip-20.md).
-It proposes additional interfaces which allow 2 different tokens to exchange under escrow like contract.
+It proposes additional interfaces which allow 2 different tokens to exchange under control of escrow like contract.

 ## Motivation